-The public participation process was held at the time of COVID 19 PANDEMIC when the world was forced to adopt new ways of conducting business, which included planning for people with the people.
+The public participation process was held at the time of COVID 19 PANDEMIC when the world was forced to adopt new ways of conducting business.
 Necessary precautions were employed during this process to avoid the spread of virus, especially during meetings.

-The situation under COVID 19 regulations changed how people engage with municipalities, and the uMhlathuze municipality was no different to other municipalities as it also faced challenges of continuing our engagement programs in traditional way.
+The situation under COVID 19 regulations changed how people engage with municipalities, and the uMhlathuze municipality was no different to other municipalities as it also faced challenges of continuing engagement programs in a traditional way.
 Despite the difficulties posed, involving the community in decisions that affect their lives is a core commitment of the City and a key component of transparent decision-making.

-Council engaged with all relevant stakeholders to solicit views and inputs on the IDP Process for the Fifth Generation IDP, employing multiple ways of engaging with communities.
-Below is council approved schedule for the public participation meetings held during the month of September/October 2022.
+Council engaged with all relevant stakeholders to solicit views and inputs on the Fifth Generation IDP Process, employing multiple ways of engaging with communities.
+Below is council approved schedule for the public participation meetings held during the month of September/October 2021 and in April/May 2022.